 Whether coming out as LGBTQ or as an ally, Americans advance equality by sharing their stories.

 On Oct.
-11, 2016, we celebrated the 28th anniversary of National Coming Out Day.
+11, 2018, we will celebrate the 30th anniversary of National Coming Out Day.

 This guide was designed to help you through the coming out process in realistic and practical terms.